Fertility issues for women and people assigned female at birth

 You should talk to your oncologist if you want to use your frozen eggs.
 They can tell you if it is safe for you to try to get pregnant.
 You will then need to contact SIMS IVF to discuss your options.

 When ready, your frozen eggs can be thawed and fertilised in the laboratory.
 This is done using a form of in-vitro fertilisation (IVF) called intracytoplasmic sperm injection (ICSI).
-The fertilised eggs will then be put into your womb in the hope of a pregnancy.
+The fertilised eggs will then be put into your uterus in the hope of a pregnancy.
 Before this happens, you will be given tablets to build up the lining of your womb.

 Where can I be treated?

-You can decide to have this treatment at SIMS IVF If you decide to be treated elsewhere, it is possible for the frozen eggs to be transferred to a clinic of your choice.
+You can decide to have this treatment at SIMS IVF.
+If you decide to be treated elsewhere, it is possible for the frozen eggs to be transferred to a clinic of your choice.
 However, your clinic must agree to it beforehand and the transfer is done at your own risk.

-Where can I get more information?
 If you would like more information about egg freezing, talk to your doctor or nurse.
 You can also call our Support Line on 1800 200 700.
 Your GP can give you advice as well.

 For more information